The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Kassatsu](https://xivapi.com/i/002000/002906_hr1.png)\
 **Kassatsu**

-Allows the use of a single ninjutsu without consuming a mudra charge.
-In addition, it increases the damage of the ninjutsu used during this buff by 30%.
+Allows the use of a single Ninjutsu without consuming a mudra charge.
+In addition, it increases the damage of the Ninjutsu used during this buff by 30%.
 This buff allows you to use Hyosho Ranryu and Goka Mekkyaku.
 The damage buff also applies to Goka Mekkyaku and Hyosho Ranryu.
 This buff has a duration of 15 seconds and is lost upon the use of the next ninjutsu or the timer running out.
 This ability has a personal cooldown of 60 seconds.

 ![DreamWithinADream](https://xivapi.com/i/002000/002918_hr1.png)\
 **Dream Within A Dream**